giesselmann/nanopype/docs/rules/basecalling.md

     snakemake --snakefile /path/to/nanopype/Snakefile sequences/albacore.fa.pdf

+The content of the QC depends on the basecaller and format.
+The sequence quality for instance is only stored in fastq format.

 ## Folder structure

 The basecalling module can create the following file structure relative to the working directory: